UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module0/module0_00.md

 ---

-# Let's Learn Programming in Python for Data Science
+# Let's learn Programming in Python for Data Science

 Notes: This course is designed to give you a solid foundation of coding in Python.